 Sociologists aim "... to stimulate, interest and open the minds of young scholars to their society."
-(Finnigan and Gorrick, 1972)
+(Finnigan and Gonick, 1972)

-Sociology 101-3: Introduction to Sociology I
+Sociology 101-3: Introductory Sociology I

 An examination of the structure of society through the major topics in the discipline of sociology: culture, socialization, primary groups, status and role and associations.
-(3,0,0)
+(3, 0, 0)

-Sociology 102-3: Introduction to Sociology II
+Sociology 102-3: Introductory Sociology II